ThorbenLindhauer/blog.camunda.org/content/post/2015/12/dmn-benchmark.md

 {{< figure class="teaser no-border" src="benchmark-dmn-camunda-integration.png" alt="Benchmark of the DMN Engine inside of camunda BPM" caption="" >}}

 Wow, that is quite a significant improvement.
 With history, the engine evaluates up to 876 decision tables per second.
-Without it is around 4500 with is around five times better than without history.
+Without it is around 4.500 which is around five times better than without history.

 Where does this performance gain come from?

 A brief look into the SQL Statement Log shows that at history level `FULL` the engine performs 4 `INSERT` and one `SELECT` statement:

-{{< figure class="teaser no-border" src="sql-statement-log-full-history.png" alt="SQL Statement Log" caption="" >}}
+{{< figure src="sql-statement-log-full-history.png" alt="SQL Statement Log" caption="" >}}

 The number of inserts increases depending on the number of rules.
 The detail view shows why.